 Public Art Installations

-Individuals or groups proposing an art installation will be expected to provide all of the information required for the installations detail.
-There is no established timeline for review of proposals for permanent installations, as the committee may need to consult broadly before making a recommendation to the DRC and the Campus Planning Committee.
+Individuals or groups proposing an art installation are expected to provide all of the information required for the installations detail.
+There is no established timeline for review of proposals for permanent installations.
+The review process is as follows:

 Proposals for public art to be submitted to the committee for review shall include:

 - date of proposal submission

 - contact information for the individuals or agencies submitting the proposal